-There is currently one permanent committee reporting to the board - the Finance and Assets Committee.
-This committee meets at least six times a year and is responsible for monitoring, evaluating and reviewing policy and performance in relation to financial management, compliance with reporting and regulatory requirements and reporting, receiving reports from the audit and drafting the annual budget including setting staffing levels.
-It also incorporates the role of an audit committee and evaluates and reviews policy and performance in relation to the MAT's assets.
+There are currently two permanent committees reporting to the Board - the Finance and Assets Committee and the Audit and Risk Committee.

+The Finance and Assets Committee meets at least six times a year and is responsible for monitoring, evaluating and reviewing policy and performance in relation to financial management, compliance with reporting, regulatory requirements and reporting and drafting the annual budget including setting staffing levels.
+The Finance and Assets Committee also evaluates and reviews policy and performance in relation to the MAT's assets.
+The Audit and Risk Committee, receives reports from the internal and external audit and monitors the actions taken by the Trust managers in response to those findings.

-Each academy also has a local governing body or Executive Board who meet once a term to monitor, evaluate and review policy, practice and performance in relation to curriculum planning, communications, target setting and assessment, examinations and all pastoral issues in their academy.
-The two primary boards have merged into a primary cluster local governing body.
+Each secondary academy and the cluster of primary academies has a local governing body who meet once a term to monitor, evaluate and review policy, practice and performance in relation to curriculum planning, communications, target setting and assessment, examinations and all pastoral issues in their academy.